Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 For one reason or another many practitioners earn not just bachelor degrees, but masters and doctorates.
 They do this in a variety of fields beyond criminology and criminal justice and their reasons for earning these degrees cover a wide spectrum of reasons.
 Some of them use their degree as the price of admission to teaching at a community college or university.

-It may be tough to recruit someone with a Ph.D. to a particular city or region in the country so the former chief of police of a small town that earned an EDD gets the position because few qualified candidates want to work there.
+It may be tough to recruit someone with a Ph.D. to a particular city or region in the country so the former chief of police of a small town that earned a Doctor of Education (EdD) gets the position because few qualified candidates want to work there.

 ADVTGS & DISADVTGS OF HAVING DEPARTMENTS STAFFED BY FORMER PRACTITIONERS